nsolov/templated_email/README.md

 # templated_email
-InterSystems Interoperability Business Operation module for sending templated Jinja2 emails
+InterSystems IRIS module for sending Jinja2-based emails

 ## Overview
-This package provides Business Operation and utils to process Jinja2+Markdown Templates and send them via emails.
+This module provides an Interoperability Business Operation and utility classes to render email templates using Jinja2 + Markdown, and send them via email.

+It is designed to work both within InterSystems Interoperability productions and from standalone ObjectScript code, making it suitable for a wide range of use cases.

 ## Installation